 The Owner covenants with the District Council that they will provide 3 (three) LAP/LEAP Combined onsite and 1 (one) NEAP/MUGA as part of the Development the locations for which will be agreed via the Design Code and Phasing Plan.

-The Owner shall not Implement or allow Implementation of the Development until the Play Area Scheme Overview for the Development has been submitted to and approved in writing by the District Council.

 The Owner shall not Implement or allow Implementation of any Phase of the Development containing a Play Area unless and until the Play Area Scheme for that Phase has been submitted to and approved in writing by the District Council.

-The Owner covenants with the District Council that they will not at any time use the Play Areas or cause or permit the Play Areas to be used for any purpose other than as a children’s play area (and the words “any other purpose” shall include using the Play Areas or the sites thereof for the storage of materials, the parking of cars and/or any other vehicles or as a site compound or for any other purpose detrimental to the structure of the soil or existing vegetation).
+Once the Play Areas have been constructed the Owner covenants with the District Council that they will not at any time use the Play Areas or cause or permit the Play Areas to be used for any purpose other than as a children’s play area (and the words “any other purpose” shall include using the Play Areas or the sites thereof for the storage of materials, the parking of cars and/or any other vehicles or as a site compound or for any other purpose detrimental to the structure of the soil or existing vegetation).

-The Owner shall not lay any services through, under or over any Play Area and NEAP/MUGA and shall avoid locating a Play Area where services are known to be under or over the area and shall prior to the issue of a Certificate of Practical Completion notify the District Council of any existing known services laid through, under or over that Play Area.
+The Owner shall not lay any services through, under or over any Play Area without the written consent of the District Council (such consent not to be unreasonably withheld or delayed) and shall prior to the issue of a Certificate of Practical Completion notify the District Council of any existing known services laid through, under or over that Play Area.

-The Owner shall not grant or cause or permit to be granted any rights or easements over any of the Play Areas whether by way of conditions pursuant to the Planning Permission or Qualifying Permission or otherwise
+The Owner shall not grant or cause or permit to be granted any rights or easements over any of the Play Areas without the written consent of the District Council (such consent not to be unreasonably withheld or delayed) whether by way of conditions pursuant to the Planning Permission or Qualifying Permission or otherwise.

 The Owner shall lay out, equip and landscape the Play Areas in accordance with any conditions of any relevant Qualifying Permission and in accordance with the relevant Play Areas Scheme.